-Ensure that proper authorities have been notified and have marked underground services prior to disturbing the ground.
+Ensure that Alberta First Call has been notified and have marked underground services prior to disturbing the ground.

-It is important to note that some utility providers do not locate any private services that might have been installed by the property owner or the municipality, water shutoffs and such might need be located by a private utility locater service.
+It is important to note that Alberta First Call doesn't locate any private services that might have been installed by the property owner or the municipality, water shutoffs and such might need be located by a private utility locater service.